barrachri/christianbarra.com/content/posts/4-day-workweek/index.md

 I'll cover negotiating a new deal with your employer in one of my next blog posts.

 **tl;dr having the right mindset and approaching the negotiation from the right perspective are both crucial**.

-In the meantime you can check my [tweets](https://twitter.com/christianbarra), I try to put some valuable thoughts and advice there.